It’s all your fault Barnbougle Dunes!

 Making Our Dream Come True

 Nearly three years after all our dreaming, we arrived in Tasmania in late 2020.
 With our backpacks and golf clubs loaded in Putu, our campervan that we had bought in Melbourne, we exited off the small one-lane road and down the long driveway.
-Walking into the Clubhouse felt like Christmas morning, and we were giddy with anticipation in what lie ahead!
+Walking into the Clubhouse felt like Christmas morning, and we were giddy with anticipation about what lie ahead!

 Co-designed by the Obi-Wan of golf course designers Tom Doak, and the brilliant Australian Michael Clayton, Barnbougle Dunes opened for play in 2004.
 We have played a few of Mr. Doak’s masterpieces in our travels, Pacific Dunes at Bandon Dunes, Cape Kidnappers, and most recently St Andrews Beach in Australia, and have always been in awe of his artistry!